-What AWS Route 53 brings to the DNS table
+What Amazon Route 53 brings to the DNS table

-Amazon Route 53 is a highly available and scalable DNS service offered by AWS.
-Like any DNS service, Route 53 handles domain registration and routes users’ Internet requests to your application — whether it’s hosted on AWS or elsewhere.
+Amazon Route 53 is a highly available and scalable Domain Name System (DNS) service offered by AWS.
+It is named by the TCP or UDP port 53, which is where DNS server requests are addressed.
+Like any DNS service, Route 53 handles domain registration and routes users’ internet requests to your application — whether it’s hosted on AWS or elsewhere.

 But Route 53 also intelligently directs traffic based on sophisticated routing policies and — through automated health checks — away from servers that might be failing.

-To dive into AWS Route53, Cloud Academy’s Working with AWS’s Domain Name System: Amazon Route 53 is your go-to course.
-You’ll see that our Route53 course is part of a larger Learning Path covering AWS Networking & Content Delivery, with more pieces to the puzzle such as Hands-on Labs walking you through creation of a CloudFront Content Delivery Network (CDN).
+To dive into Amazon Route 53, Cloud Academy’s Working with AWS’s Domain Name System: Amazon Route 53 is your go-to course.
+You’ll see that our Route 53 course is part of a larger Learning Path covering AWS Networking & Content Delivery.
+This includes more pieces to the puzzle, such as Hands-on Labs walking you through creation of a CloudFront Content Delivery Network (CDN).

-Why you should consider migrating to Route 53
+Why you should consider migrating to Amazon Route 53

+Route 53 offers powerful policies to allow for efficient DNS requests.
 Once you’ve got your domain up and running, you can choose a routing policy that best fits your needs.
-To get the most out of the service however, you’ll need to properly understand the function of each policy type.
+To get the most out of the service, however, you’ll need to properly understand the function of each policy type.

 This is the most common and, as the name suggests, simplest routing type.
-If, say, your application server has a public IP address of 184.108.40.206, and you’d like to use the human-readable address of amazon.com (assuming it’s available, of course), then you would use Route 53 to map amazon.com to your IP.
+If, say, your application server has a public IP address of 184.108.40.206, and you’d like to use the human-readable address of amazon.com (assuming it’s available, of course), then you would use Amazon Route 53 to map amazon.com to your IP.
 From then on, any browser requests for amazon.com would be directed to 220.127.116.11.

 By assigning different numeric weights (or “priorities”) to multiple servers providing a web service, you can direct a higher or lower percentage of your incoming traffic to one particular server over another.
 This kind of routing can be useful for load balancing and testing new versions of a software package.